samanthapreuss/MECH-105-Algorithms-/README.md

 # MECH-105-Algorithms-
-This respiratory contains all the algorithms I have created for a numerical methods course, **MECH 105**.
+This respiratory contains all the algorithms I have created for a numerical methods course, **MECH 105**, that I took my freshman year as a mechanical engineering student at Colorado State University.

 ## Contains
 1. Binary Convertor